-(An Exploration Stage Company)

-Form 51-102F1: Management's Discussion and Analysis

-For the year ended December 31, 2014

-(Expressed in Canadian Dollars)
+(An Exploration Stage Company) Form 51-102F1: Management's Discussion and Analysis For the Three Months Ended March 31, 2015 and 2014 (Expressed in Canadian Dollars)

-- 3) The Company is party to an option agreement with Alder Resources Ltd. ("Alder") (TSX.V: ALR), whereby Alder can earn a 65% interest in approximately 34 km2.
-The area, known as the Rosita D concession, is located within the Company's 100%-owned Borosi Project.
-Under the terms of the option agreement, Alder can earn a 65% interest in the Rosita D concession by expending a total of \$4 million on exploration and other work on the Rosita D concession and by issuing to the Company a total of 1,000,000 common shares of Alder over a 4 year period (of which 800,000 shares of Alder has been received by the Company).
-Alder will be acting as the project operator for all work conducted on the Rosita D concession during the option period.
-Should Alder earn a 65% interest in the Property a joint venture will be formed with the Company and Alder being responsible for their pro-rata share of all subsequent project expenditures. - 4) During the year ended December 31, 2014, the Company executed an option agreement with IAMGOLD Corporation ("IAMGOLD") whereby IAMGOLD can earn a 51% interest ("First Option") and subsequently an additional 19% interest ("Second Option") (for a total of 70%) in the Eastern Borosi Project ("Eastern"), which consists of 176 km2 within the Borosi Concessions, Northeast Nicaragua.
-A summary of the terms are as follows: - IAMGOLD can earn a 51% interest in the Eastern concessions by expending US \$5 million in exploration on Eastern over a three year period, with a minimum US \$1.5 million year one commitment; - > IAMGOLD will make cash payments to Calibre totalling US \$450,000, with US \$150,000 due at signing (received) and US \$150,000 on each of the next two anniversary dates of the option agreement; - Calibre will act as project operator in the first year or a longer period should the parties agree, with IAMGOLD having the right to take over operatorship following the first anniversary; - Once IAMGOLD earns its initial 51% interest, IAMGOLD will have the option to earn an additional 19% interest over the subsequent three year period by spending an additional US \$5 million on Eastern and making staged cash payments of an additional US \$450,000 in three annual payments; - > Once IAMGOLD exercises its Second Option, or elects not to enter into the Second Option, the parties will formalize a joint venture to advance the project further.
+- 4) During the year ended December 31, 2014, the Company executed an option agreement with IAMGOLD Corporation ("IAMGOLD") whereby IAMGOLD can earn a 51% interest ("First Option") and subsequently an additional 19% interest ("Second Option") (for a total of 70%) in the Eastern Borosi Project ("Eastern"), which consists of 176 km2 within the Borosi Concessions, Northeast Nicaragua.
+A summary of the terms are as follows: - IAMGOLD can earn a 51% interest in the Eastern concessions by expending US \$5 million in exploration on Eastern over a three year period, with a minimum US \$1.5 million year one commitment (first year commitment of US \$1.5 million has been achieved); - IAMGOLD will make cash payments to Calibre totalling US \$450,000, with US \$150,000 due at signing (received) and US \$150,000 on each of the next two anniversary dates, being May 2015 (received subsequent to March 31, 2015) and May 2016; - Calibre will act as project operator in the first year or a longer period should the parties agree, with IAMGOLD having the right to take over operatorship following the first anniversary; - Once IAMGOLD earns its initial 51% interest, IAMGOLD will have the option to earn an additional 19% interest over the subsequent three year period by spending an additional US \$5 million on Eastern and making staged cash payments of an additional US \$450,000 in three annual payments; - Once IAMGOLD exercises its Second Option, or elects not to enter into the Second Option, the parties will formalize a joint venture to advance the project further.
 At such time of formalizing the joint venture, the parties agree to enter into an industry standard agreement to govern the joint venture when formed.
 At any time subsequent to formalizing the joint venture, should either party elect not to participate in a future planned work program, a standard straight-line dilution formula will apply and should a party be diluted to 10%, the party's direct joint venture interest will be converted to a 10% net profits interest on Eastern.

-The agreement with IAMGOLD is an option agreement and with the exception of the initial payment to Calibre of US \$150,000 and the initial commitment on project expenditures totalling US \$1.5 million, all other future payments are at the discretion of IAMGOLD.
-As a result of entering into this option agreement, the Company paid total finder's fees of US \$82,500 to a third party.
+The agreement with IAMGOLD is an option agreement and with the exception of the initial payment to Calibre of US \$150,000 and the initial commitment on project expenditures totalling US \$1.5 million(both completed), all other future payments are at the discretion of IAMGOLD.